qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog212/index.rst

 Feature: Added number of vertices to derived fields in identify tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the identify tool one a line feature will now show the number of
+Using the identify tool on a line feature will now show the number of
 vertices in the feature as an additional derived attribute.

 Feature: Raster alignment tool